-Now you might think that getting onto these kinds of articles is simply a matter of having a big enough brand name for publishers, editors, and PR personnel to notice.
+Now you might think getting onto these kinds of articles is simply a matter of having a massive brand name for publishers, editors, and PR personnel to notice.

 More often than not, getting onto these lists is a matter of putting money in the right pockets.
 Sure, for some people, if your name is big enough, writers will include you without thinking twice.